dickensc/Hyper2020/README.md

   There are, in the original Hyper system, 9 of these similarity based rules.
 Thus the number of groundings is on the order of tens of billions, which is reaching the capacity of PSL inference.

   If we perform rule pruning, we could potentially filter out the unnecessary rules and then perform inference without blocking.

+  We ability to tune amount of blocking.
+      - Mixing pairwise similarity blocking with "community"

   ```
  @conference {,
      title = {Tandem Inference: An Out-of-Core Streaming Algorithm For Very Large-Scale Relational Inference},